elpiniki/M-Les/README.md

-# M-Les: Open Practice on Machine Learning for Energy Systems
+# M'Les: Open Practice on Machine Learning for Energy Systems

 Hello there and welcomd to M-Les!